Learn About B2C Commerce Campaigns and Promotions

 Rank and Exclusivity

-You use the rank and exclusivity attributes to control which of the discounts the shopper qualifies for actually apply.
+If a shopper qualifies for multiple discounts, you can use the rank and exclusivity attributes to limit which discounts apply.
 Setting these attributes prevents stacking, or the excessive application of multiple discounts.
 Rank is a number you can assign—the smaller the number, the higher the rank.
 Discounts with a higher rank apply before lower-ranked discounts.

 You can set the exclusivity of discounts to NO, CLASS, or GLOBAL.
 Setting exclusivity to NO allows for combining discounts, CLASS disallows combining discounts in the same class, and GLOBAL prevents all combining.
 If the shopper qualifies for a global exclusive promotion, for example, no other promotions apply.

 Say there’s a 10% product promotion for everyone, and a special 20% product promotion for registered customers.
 Registered customers should only get the 20% discount.
 Right?
 Maybe so.
 But you might want multiple promotions applied to an order.
 A shopper gets a 10% discount on a winter coat, free shipping because the order’s over a set amount, and a free scarf to go with the coat in the same order.